jeffwright13/pytest-insight/docs/QUERY_COMPARE_ANALYZE.md

 This document explains the layered architecture of pytest-insight, built around four fundamental components that work together to provide a comprehensive test analysis solution.

+For a practical guide on using the pytest-insight interactive shell, please refer to [INTERACTIVE_SHELL_TUTORIAL.md](./INTERACTIVE_SHELL_TUTORIAL.md).

 ## The Layered Architecture

 pytest-insight is designed with a layered architecture where each layer builds upon the previous one: